alexdutton/python-maestro-servo/docs/installation.rst

 This ensures that the currently-logged-in user on a desktop machine is able to access the device.

-One this is done, you're all set.
+Once this is done, you're all set.